timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ```

 **What happens when you run this command:**
-1. The TS Pico scans your current directory on the SD card
+1. The TS Pico scans your current directory on the micro SD card
 2. It counts up all the files and folders
 3. It presents them in an organized list with helpful information